dimailn/redis-pubsub-rpc/README.md

 ```

-You can also specify serverId and communicate with many servers in one application
+You may also specify serverId and communicate with many servers in one application

 ```javascript
 // create server with id